eliyetres/lt2316-ht19-a2/README.md

 #### Analysis of results

 Because of fear of the model overfitting, the evaluation metrics to focus on here are precision and recall, as opposed to accuracy (since the model can massively overfit on the `SAME` class and can still return a very good accuracy, as the testing set consists of a lot more records of `SAME` than `CHANGE`).

 The precision and recall for the `SAME` class are very high in all cases, but it is the `CHANGE` class that we are more interested in.
 The common pattern is that if we don't use equalized class counts, the precision is quite high for the `CHANGE` class, and the recall is quite low.
 Using equalized counts brings down the precision, and increases the recall of the model.
 This same pattern can be seen repeated if we look at the overall macro avg precision and recall of the model.
-Precision is defined as the total number of identified true positives divided by the total number of records labeled as positive by the model.
+Precision is defined as the total number of identified true positives divided by the total number of records labelled as positive by the model.
 Recall is defined as number of identified true positives divided by the total number of actual records that actually belong to the positive class.

 Keeping these definitions in mind, it makes sense that the recall for the `CHANGE` class increases when models are trained with equalized class counts, since then it identifies a higher number of true positives from the total set of true positives.
 Naturally, as the recall increases when trained on equalized class counts, the precision goes down (since these two metrics counter each other).

 As per our understanding, the precision being higher for the `CHANGE` class for models trained on un-equalized class counts data also makes sense, as these models (being overfit to a certain extent on the `SAME` class) make lesser predictions for the `CHANGE` class, and as this class has a lesser amount of records in the testing data anyway, the precision is higher.

 It also stands to be seen that using attention generally gives better results for most metrics (but not necessarily all!).